jack-scratch/jsynth-components-reese/README.md

 Audio node's input or audio parameter.

 Connects cable when present on mouse up.
+Detaches cable when present on mouse down.

 #### `<Out />`
 Strictly regards audio node's output.

 Creates cable with the in-point being the port's output.
+Detaches cable when present on mouse down.

 ## Display
 ### `<Light />`